veillette/physics-book/contents/preface.md

 reinforced in the worked examples and supported in certain places by line drawings that illustrate various steps.

-##### Misconception Alerts

-Students come to physics with preconceptions from everyday experiences and from previous courses.
-Some of these preconceptions are misconceptions, and many are very common among students and the general public.
-Some are inadvertently picked up through misunderstandings of lectures and texts.
-The Misconception Alerts feature is designed to point these out and correct them explicitly.

 ##### Take-Home Investigations

 Take Home Investigations provide the opportunity for students to apply or explore what they have learned with a hands-on activity.

-##### Things Great and Small

-In these special topic essays, macroscopic phenomena (such as air pressure) are explained with submicroscopic phenomena (such as atoms bouncing off walls).
-These essays support the modern perspective by describing aspects of modern physics before they are formally treated in later chapters.
-Connections are also made between apparently disparate phenomena.

 ##### Simulations